 When you want an app to think of things first, that’s TickTick.
 Its features aim to cover myriad user preferences, starting with task creation.
 It can add tasks from voice inputs, emails, and text entries.
 If you work better with an ever-present paper to-do list, the interface can keep finished tasks right in front of you for visualizing what you’ve done – and what’s next.
 This helps you focus on one task at a time.
 Sync your calendar to keep team meetings and appointments in view.
 Even pomodoro lovers are accounted for with a timer feature sectioning work sessions into 25 minutes.
 Start with a free version or upgrade.
 Versions exist across iOS, Android and even Apple Watch.

 You might be new to the idea of blocking periods of time to boost productivity.
-The pomodoro technique might just remind you of a beloved pasta dish and ‘time blocking’ is what the WiFi utility does when making service appointments.
+The pomodoro technique might just remind you of a beloved pasta dish and ‘time blocking app’ is the WiFi utility does when they make service appointments.
 This paid app on iOS and Android caters to beginners and aficionados alike with its simple framework of elements: timelines, routines (repetitive tasks), calendar integration, and statistics.
 TimeBloc rewards you for working on the task at hand with brightly colored bar graphs and a streak counter.
 You can use icons to quickly identify categories of tasks or the color-coded tags included in the app.

 You love pomodoro, you’re highly motivated by statistics and you have multiple streams of work (hello, side hustle).
 FocusBooster caters to each of these factors in one desktop app that helps both freelancers and 9-5ers.
 With a today-specific list on display and a pomodoro count to show your real-time progress, you can not only track time you spend on tasks, but see your work amount to a finished list.
 Use labels for important tasks and larger projects.
 Dashboard reports give you a vision of where you’re spending time while tools to separate streams of work keep you organized.
 You can also track billable hours and export CSV files for clients in the premium version.
 Use it without WiFi when needed.